Toto-Kotaro-Tanaka/ms4-eagle-golf/TESTING.md

 - Profile page: Only logged in users have access to the profile page.
 When `/profile/` is typed on URL, unless users are logged in, users are directed to the login page.

 - Add Product page: Only admin has access to the page.
 When `/products/add/` is typed on URL, if users are not logged in, users are directed to the login page.
-If users are logged in, then users are directed to the home page with [an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/add-product.png).
+If users are logged in, then users are directed to the home page with [an error message](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/testing/add-product.png) unless Admin user.

 - Edit Product page and Delete product function: Same as "Add Product".